On This Page

 High risk of attack by transnational terrorist groups exists throughout the country, especially in Yaoundé, Douala, and areas bordering Nigeria and Chad.
 Targets may include domestic and international organizations and businesses; public places and events, including those frequented by tourists; and transportation systems.

 High risk of kidnapping by terrorist groups exists throughout the country, especially in northern areas and areas bordering Nigeria, Chad, and Central African Republic.
 Targets may include foreigners (especially Westerners), journalists, nongovernmental organization workers, missionaries, and aid workers.

-High risk of violent crime (armed robbery, sexual assault, and carjacking) exists throughout the country, especially in Yaoundé (La Briquetterie, Mokolo Market, and Mvog-Ada suburbs); Kribi, Maroua, Ngaoundéré, Bafoussam, Melong, and Douala (Nkololun, New Bell, Akwa, Bonabéri, and Village neighborhoods); in hotels in the Mount Manengouba and Jumeaux lakes areas; in areas bordering Central African Republic, Nigeria, and Chad; and on major roads, including Bamenda-Banyo, Bafoussam-Banyo, Bafoussam-Doula, and Bafoussam-Yaounde.
+High risk of violent crime (armed robbery, sexual assault, carjacking, and murder) exists throughout the country, especially in Yaoundé (La Briquetterie, Mokolo Market, and Mvog-Ada suburbs); Kribi, Maroua, Ngaoundéré, Bafoussam, Melong, and Douala (Nkololun, New Bell, Akwa, Bonabéri, and Village neighborhoods); in hotels in the Mount Manengouba and Jumeaux lakes areas; in areas bordering Central African Republic, Nigeria, and Chad; on major roads, including Bamenda-Banyo, Bafoussam-Banyo, Bafoussam-Doula, and Bafoussam-Yaounde.

-High risk of petty crime exists in cities, especially in Yaoundé and areas surrounding bus stations.
+High risk of petty crime exists in cities, especially in Yaoundé and on or near public transportation.

 Scams involving a wide range of financial activities have been reported.